ypyl/ypyl.github.io/docs/_drafts/Notes-after-reading-Passionate-Programmer.md.md

 If you are doing the same task twice - automate it if possible!
 It will save your time next time, allow to 'record' the procedure to avoid potential mistakes and allow to share it with others.

 # Execution

+## Do what you can do

+Even if the area of work is very big, you need to start working on something.
+So find a small task that you can complete right now and start with it.

+## Predict others requests

+Thinking about any future requests or possible changes or feature that might be requests is a good way to do your job right.
+If you know what to expect, you can prepare yourself and your working environment to upcoming changes and make your life easier.

+## Record your daily achievements

+Having the list of what you did and what you achieved is important to be self-motivated and check the progress.
+It will allow you to stay focused.

+## Remember who is your boss

+You always have to remember who is your boss and what he expects from you.
+Your boss can be anything: business, clients or yourself.
+All your work should help achieving the main goal of your boss.

+## Be on your spot

+Look forward to new opportunities, but do your current job well.
+If you don't want to do your current assignment, it is better to find a new job!

+## Nobody cares

+You should accept and always remember that you are not important for business as a person or individual.
+Even if you are very good at current assignment, you can be replaced at any time.
+Do not forget it and be careful!

+## Take a break

+Developing yourself as a programmer and specialist is not a sprint, it is a marathon.
+Take a break if you need it.
+Mental health (and health in general) is more important than any type of work.

+## Lose is ok

+Do not afraid to miss something or be wrong.
+Nobody is perfect.
+If you are not doing mistakes, it means you do nothing.
+And there is no win without loses (otherwise, you are extremely lucky guy and you should start gambling :))

+## Start saying 'NO'

+It is more connected with managing your time and fear to disappoint others.
+You can't do all work and can't be nice to everyone - accept it!
+And start saying 'NO'.

+## No panic

+Long story short - panicking is a waste of time.
+Just remember it and your first thought in critical situation should be 'No panic'.

+## Say, do, show

+Announce your promises, fulfill it and report results is the best strategy to be promoted.
+It shows that you can plan ahead, do job in time and be transparent.

 # Marketing